Henri Poincare Saint Louis Lecture of 1904: Publication, Dissemination, and Historiographical Implications: Historiographical Assessments

 \section{Historiographical Assessments}

-A substantial body of scholarship has recognized the importance of Poincaré’s Saint Louis lecture, although the precise status attributed to the text has varied from one author to another.
-At a minimum, historians and philosophers of physics generally agree that the lecture marks a moment of unusual explicitness in Poincaré’s treatment of the relativity principle and that it occupies a significant place in the sequence linking late nineteenth-century electrodynamics to the conceptual reconfigurations of the early twentieth century.
+A substantial body of scholarship has recognized the importance of Poincaré's Saint Louis lecture, although the precise status attributed to the text has varied.
+Historians and philosophers of physics generally agree that the lecture marks a moment of unusual explicitness in Poincaré's treatment of the relativity principle and that it occupies a significant place in the sequence linking late nineteenth-century electrodynamics to the conceptual reconfigurations of the early twentieth century.

-Several authors have emphasized the principled character of Poincaré’s formulation.
+Several authors have emphasized the principled character of Poincaré's formulation.
 Michel Paty \cite{Paty1992, Paty1996, Paty1998} stressed that Poincaré did not merely invoke the principle of relativity by name but assigned to it a universal scope and a methodological role in the organization of theoretical physics.
-In Paty’s interpretation, mathematical physics is structured around a limited set of general principles---including the equality of action and reaction, the conservation of mass and energy, the second law of thermodynamics, the principle of least action, and the principle of relativity---which function as guiding constraints in the construction of physical theories.
+In Paty's interpretation, mathematical physics is structured around a limited set of general principles---including the equality of action and reaction, the conservation of mass and energy, the second law of thermodynamics, the principle of least action, and the principle of relativity---which function as guiding constraints in the construction of physical theories.
 Within this framework, the relativity principle appears not as a hypothesis restricted to electrodynamics but as a foundational requirement governing the mathematical representation of physical laws.
-Raffaella Toncelli \cite{Toncelli2013} likewise interprets Poincaré’s relativity through the architectonic function of general principles, while Roberto Torretti \cite{Torretti1983} also emphasized the programmatic character of Poincaré’s formulation.
-Elie Zahar \cite{Zahar} reproduced passages from the Saint Louis lecture in his discussion of the transition from Lorentzian electrodynamics to later theoretical developments.
+Raffaella Toncelli \cite{Toncelli2013} likewise interprets Poincaré's relativity through the architectonic function of general principles, while Roberto Torretti \cite{Torretti1983} emphasized the programmatic character of Poincaré's formulation.
+Elie Zahar \cite{Zahar1989} reproduced passages from the Saint Louis lecture in his discussion of the transition from Lorentzian electrodynamics to later theoretical developments.
+More recently, Jean-Marc Ginoux \cite{Ginoux2024} has underlined the importance of the lecture, emphasizing Poincaré's explicit formulation of the relativity principle, his discussion of ether-drift experiments, and his anticipation of a new mechanics in which the velocity of light would constitute an upper limit.